-Studio Pro supports the creation of specialized test cases for conducting automated application testing.
+Studio Pro supports the creation of specialized test cases for conducting automated application testing, either in VB or C#.
 Individual test automation projects can be created in StudioPro, used for verifying data, and included in CI/CD pipeline scenarios.

 Test automation projects may contain several test cases with linear execution, as activities are organized in sequences, this type of project has multiple entry points.
 There is no main workflow file and execution is performed per test case unless other

 With Studio Pro, workflows can be converted into test cases or imported as test cases from other projects.
 Later, application testing projects may be published to Orchestrator, managed and executed from the Test Cases page.